M4S 073: The History of Disaster Prepping

 The Cold War

-During the Cold War, the specter of nuclear war an ever-present threat.
+During the Cold War, the specter of nuclear war was an ever-present threat.
 The building of bomb shelters throughout the United States by individuals and local and federal governments increased.

 One of the most famous examples of bomb shelters is the Greenbrier Resort, located in West Virginia, a short trip from Washington D.C.
 Construction of the Greenbrier, codenamed “Project Greek Island,” began in 1958.

 Architects of the Greenbrier created it to house over 1,000 people, including the entire US Congress.
-The refuge remained in operation for over 30-years.
+The refuge remained in operation for over 30 years.
 Had the shelter not become known to the public in 1992, it would probably still be in operation today.
 While the Greenbrier may no longer be involved, other shelters are certainly part of the government’s continuity of operations plan today.

 In addition to building shelters such as the Greenbrier, the government also mandated “duck and cover” education and drills.
 If you don’t recall these drills, ask someone a bit older, and they will probably recall taking part in nuclear bomb drills when they were young.